EIT Urban Mobility Master School

 - You then have one week to accept or decline your study offer.

 - If you accept the offer, you will receive an official Letter of Admission from your entry university with information about how to apply for a student visa/residence permit, important dates, accommodation and enrolment.
 You are expected to arrive in time and commence the studies according to their instructions.

-- You will have to pay your tuition fees within the deadline to secure your study offer.
+- You will have to pay your participation fees within the deadline to secure your study offer.

 - Please notice that, from the moment you are admitted, your university will contact you to complete the formalities for enrolment and might request additional documents from you.

-You will receive information regarding how to apply for a student visa from you entry university.
+You will receive information regarding how to apply for a student visa from your entry university.

 - We do not defer admission offers, but you are welcome to apply again next year.

 - There is no possibility to change from one programme to another or change your entry university

 - A leave of study can be granted on rare occasions, please contact the Master School Office.

 Your participation fees depend on whether you are a citizen of an EU/EEA country or not.
 You can find the current participation fees here

 Participation fees are due per semester.
 You will receive four participation fee invoices during your two-year master’s programme.
 Invoices are sent in Spring and Fall each year.